javadev/xml-to-json/README.md

 xml-to-json
 ===========

-XML to JSON and JSON to XML conversion utility..
+Utility for converting between XML and JSON formats, with the added ability to prettify both XML and JSON strings.
-It also can prettify xml and json strings.

 ### Usage